brehen/master-thesis/docs/PROJECT_DESCRIPTION.md

 Modern software development is driven by financial considerations that presure software vendors to build and deploy software hastily.
-This kind of short-term thinking evidentally has long term consequenses regarding maintainability <!-- reference here -->, but perhaps also on financial externalities, such as carbon footprint.
+This kind of short-term thinking evidentally has long term consequenses on maintainability, but perhaps also on financial externalities, such as carbon footprint.

 Short sighted thinking is about looking into the market and identifying